MicrosoftDocs/learn/learn-pr/wwl-sci/build-overall-security-strategy-architecture/includes/7-design-for-hybrid-multi-tenant-environments.md

 -   Go to [Microsoft Dataverse storage capacity](/power-platform/admin/capacity-storage) for help understanding how storage is shared across environments

--   All environments for a single customer tenant will be set up in the geography where they initially signed up for their account.Storage consumption is totaled and tracked across all the environments attached to a customer tenant
+-   All environments for a single customer tenant will be set up in the geography where they initially signed up for their account.
+Storage consumption is totaled and tracked across all the environments attached to a customer tenant

 -   Separate security groups can be set up for all environments

 -   A licensed user can potentially access all the environments associated with the tenant.
 Access is controlled by environment security group membership

 -   Additional environments may be purchased through the Additional environment Add-On.
-Additional environments can only be added to \"paid\" subscriptions, and not trials or Internal Use Rights (IUR).
+Additional environments can only be added to "paid" subscriptions, and not trials or Internal Use Rights (IUR).
 If subscriptions are purchased through Volume Licensing, additional environments need to be purchased through a Large Account Reseller (LAR)

 -   Existing trials or subscriptions can't be merged onto another environment; instead, data and customizations needed to move over